 Tokyo is one of the largest cities in the world.
 It is served by two international airports (Haneda and Narita), both of which provide easy access to the city.

-Tokyo is one of the safest cities in the world.
+Tokyo is considered to be one of the safest cities in the world.
 While necessary precautions should be taken as in any other urban area, there is considerably less theft and crime compared to other urban areas around the world.

 Originally called Edo, Tokyo became the political center of Japan in 1603, and replaced Kyoto as the capital of Japan in 1868.
 For a more detailed history, please see the Tokyo Metropolitan Government's website (External Link).

 The transport system throughout Tokyo is punctual, convenient and relatively inexpensive.
 The substantial number of trains, taxis and busses that run around the city make it easy to move around Tokyo at any time of the day or night.

 The nearest station to the Komaba Campus is "Komaba Todai- mae Station" on the Keio Inokashira Line.
 Trains run from about 5am until midnight.
 Komaba campus is just a five-minute train ride away from both Shibuya and Shimo-kitazawa stations.

 Shibuya is a vibrant, bustling district with many restaurants, cafes and shops and is very popular with young people.
 It is also one of the major hubs for the Tokyo rail system, providing easy access to the rest of Tokyo and beyond.

 It is possible to find all types of cuisine in Tokyo.
 For example, Shibuya has many restaurants preparing every style of world food imaginable.
 In addition, supermarkets in Shibuya and Shimo-kitazawa sell a wide range of produce from around the globe (as well as Japanese specialties).